-Section 364.161, Florida Statutes, requires each LEC, upon request, to unbundle each of its network features, functions and capabilities, including access to signaling data-bases, systems and routing process, and offer them to any other telecommunications provider requesting such features, functions or capabilities for resale to the extent technically and economically feasible and at prices that are not below cost.
+Section 364.161.
+Florida Statutes, requires each LEC, upon request, to unbundle each of its network features, functions and capabilities, including access to signaling data-bases, systems and routing process, and offer them to any other telecommunications provider requesting such features, functions or capabilities for resale to the extent technically and economically feasible and at prices that are not below cost.
 The statute also requires that the parties first negotiate the terms, conditions and prices of any feasible unbundling request.
-If the parties cannot reach a satisfactory resolution within 60 days, either party may petition the Commission to arbitrate the dispute and the Commission shall make a determination within 120 days.
+If the parties cannot reach a satisfactory resolution within 60 days, either party may petition the Commission to arbitrate the dispute and the Commission shall make a determination within.

 The undersigned parties have now satisfactorily resolved the terms, conditions and prices of those network features, functions and capabilities that are technically and economically feasible of unbundling as set forth in Attachment D which is incorporated herein by reference.
-It is understood by the parties that the list of network features, functions and capabilities is not exhaustive and the parties commit to cooperate in the negotiation of additional network features, functions and capabilities as the parties' future needs require.
+It is understood by the parties that the list of network features.